 Weight management, ideally with diet and exercise, is the best way to combat health issues related to obesity.

 COPD treatment can help you manage these symptoms.
 This may include:

 Shortness of breath can happen when the blood backs up in the blood vessels and fluid leaks into your lungs.

 - rapid heartbeat (palpitations)

 - rapid weight gain

-Trouble breathing and shortness of breath can be symptoms of lung cancer, especially in the late stages of the disease.
+Trouble breathing and shortness of breath can be symptoms of lung cancer, especially in the later stages of the disease.

 You might not notice heavy breathing if it happens while you’re asleep.
-Your bed partner might have to alert you that you’re making a lot of noise when you breathe.
+Your bed partner might alert you that you’re making a lot of noise when you breathe.

-One common cause of heavy breathing at night is obstructive sleep apnea.
-In this condition, your throat muscles relax and block the opening to your airways.
+Heavy breathing at night may occur due to obstructive sleep apnea.
+If you have this condition, your throat muscles relax and block the opening to your airways.
 This blockage repeatedly stops your breathing throughout the night.